ibm-cloud-docs/vmwaresolutions/services/hcx_ordering.md

 3. If private network connection is selected, proxy information is displayed.
 Otherwise, a proxy option is not available.
 The proxy fields must reflect a working proxy server that accepts traffic from the {{site.data.keyword.cloud_notm}} private network and forwards the traffic to the HCX activation service at `connect.hcx.vmware.com`.
 After the HCX service is installed, the license is activated through the following ways:
    * By sending a request from the HCX manager, which is installed on the same portable subnet as the vCenter virtual machine.
    * By sending a request through the proxy.
    * By sending a request to `connect.hcx.vmware.com`.
-For more information, see the [HCX User Guide: Configure a Proxy Server](https://docs.vmware.com/en/VMware-HCX/4.8/hcx-user-guide/GUID-387A91E6-E0DA-41B4-8EFA-9BF2D5F90AB3.html){: external}.
+For more information, see the [HCX User Guide: Configure a Proxy Server](https://techdocs.broadcom.com/us/en/vmware-cis/hcx/vmware-hcx/4-8/vmware-hcx-user-guide-4-8/managing-system-settings/adding-or-updating-a-proxy-server.html){: external}.

-   If the proxy is unreachable or does not handle the license activation request, the HCX automated installation fails.
-A proxy is not required if a firewall that manages the VLAN, where vCenter is installed, is configured to route traffic from the new HCX manager to `connect.hcx.vmware.com`.
+   If the proxy server is unreachable or does not handle the license activation request, the HCX automated installation fails.
+A proxy server is not required if a firewall that manages the VLAN, where vCenter is installed, is configured to route traffic from the new HCX manager to `connect.hcx.vmware.com`.

    Complete the following proxy fields:
    * **Proxy IP address** - The IPv4 address of the proxy server.